serjmac/own-foscam-control/README.md

 ## Additional features available:

 - Database (in a MongoDB local or cloud host) loging
-- Auto generated carousel with snapshots and recordings from FTP
+- Auto generated carousel with snapshots and recordings from FTP monitorized folder.
 - Pan Tilt presets direct access for quick goTo reposition

-## Instalation
+## Installation

 npm install